![]() deutsches Glossar |

 An interlocking signal at the exit of

-interlocked route.
+a route.
 It is also called the exit

 signal of that route. (see also: ENTRANCE